Audiology Physician Quality Reporting System (PQRS) Frequently Asked Questions

 Can an audiologist participate in PQRS?

-Yes, if the audiologist is enrolled as a Medicare provider.
+Yes.
+All audiologists enrolled as a Medicare participating or non-participating provider who are in private practice or group practice, and use their individual NPI on the claim form as the rendering provider should participate in PQRS.
 PQRS is for Medicare Part B only, but does not apply to Part B settings for hospitals and skilled nursing facilities.

 When can an audiologist participating in PQRS anticipate receiving the incentive payment?